koliseoapi/help/content/about/legal.md

 <div class="layman-terms">In which we explain who we are and where we can be found</div>

-Extrema Sistemas, S.L., owner of the website http://koliseo.com (hereinafter Koliseo) residing at 24A Casas de Miravete St., 28031 Madrid; with CIF B38676615, registered in the Commercial Register of the Community of Madrid, Volume 29.041, sheet 109, section 8, page M-522980 eighth registration. (hereinafter Extrema Sistemas).
+Extrema Sistemas, S.L., owner of the website http://koliseo.com (hereinafter Koliseo) residing at Calle Villanueva 33, 4 izqda 28001 Madrid; with CIF B38676615, registered in the Commercial Register of the Community of Madrid, Volume 29.041, sheet 109, section 8, page M-522980 eighth registration. (hereinafter Extrema Sistemas).